samcv/p6-Pod-To-Markdown-Fenced/README.md

 This module overrides `Pod::To::Markdown`'s multi-sub that handles `Pod::Block::Code`.
 In the resulting output, that code block will now be fenced rather than indented.
 In this case, it is no longer strict Markdown, but something closer to CommonMark.

-If that all it did this module would be pretty useless, so in addition, you can define a `info` config option, which will be set as the [info string](http://spec.commonmark.org/0.12/#info-string) on the code block.
+If that's all it did this module would be pretty pointless, so in addition, you can define a `info` config option, which will be set as the [info string](http://spec.commonmark.org/0.12/#info-string) on the code block.
 This will allow syntax highlighting of the code block where supported (like Github).

 USAGE
 =====